What Is Art Deco Jewelry

 READ

-Art Deco Inspired Jewelry
+Art Nouveau Vs Art Deco Jewelry

 One iconic style in art deco jewelry is the “filigree” design.
 Filigree refers to the delicate and intricate metalwork that features fine wires twisted or soldered together to create a lacy effect.
 This technique was commonly used in rings, pendants, and bracelets during the art deco era.
 The intricacy of the filigree work combined with geometric patterns creates a visually stunning piece that embodies the elegance of art deco.